This is the Part 6 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 Usage: terraform apply [options] [PLAN]

-By default (without a plan file), terraform apply
+By default (without a plan file), terraform apply will generate a new plan (same as

-) and present it for approval before taking any action.
+terraform plan) and present it for approval before taking any action.
 In this scenario

-supports all of terraform plan
+terraform apply supports all of terraform plan's planning modes

 and plan customization options.
-For more details, see the terraform plan
+For more details, see the terraform plan section above.

-If a plan file (created earlier with terraform plan -out=FILE
+If a plan file (created earlier with terraform plan -out=FILE) is provided, Terraform will

 take the actions described in that plan without any confirmation prompt.